hack3rslabs/EC2_login/README.md

 # select the existing keypair or create a new pair if not there .
 # (if any more configurations needed add them based on the user requirements) Optional
 # click on launch instance

+Login Using Mobaexterm

+# open Mobaexterm
+# on the top right hand side select sessions, new session
+# select SSH
+# Enter the Public IP eddress of the ec2 instance
+# Enter the username same as in the AWS Counsoul
+# Click on advanced SSH Setting in that brouse our keypair in .pem file format
+# select Ok now you are successfully loged into the aws ec2 instance..